Community Economic Development Initiatives

 This downtown area restoration project was undertaken to enhance tourism development opportunities.

 The City of Revelstoke is a partner in the Imagine Kootenay initiative focussed on attracting, retaining and expanding investment in the region through the promotion of lifestyle advantages.
-Watch the Invest Kootenay video for more information about the success of the program.

 Mount MacKenzie Ski Area Development